 Patients benefit from critical resources of a major children's hospital staffed with pediatric neurologists, pediatric neurosurgeons, and pediatric nurse practitioners, all specially trained to offer child-friendly and compassionate care.

-Our dedicated pediatric neurosurgery program has 25 years of experience providing comprehensive services to infants, toddlers, school-age children, adolescents, and young adults.
+The dedicated pediatric neurosurgery program has over 25 years of experience providing comprehensive services to infants, toddlers, school-age children, adolescents, and young adults.

 Patients at Yale Medicine have access to proton beam radiation, which targets tumors directly while avoiding damage to the surrounding tissue.
 The team discusses each aspect of care with the child and his or her family and ensures that referring physicians are kept updated on each phase of treatment.